T-U-R-A/tura-coding-book/Concepts.typ

 1
 ```
 The space complexity is $O(n)$ and both update and query operations run in $O(log n)$ time.

-== Binary Indexed Tree

-Let's say for the question in the previous section, we not only want the ability to find the sum in a given range, we also want to update an element in the array.
-This means that we need to be able to both change values in the array and output the sum in any given range quickly.

-Our earlier approach of maintaining a prefix sum fails, because even though we can output the sum of elements in a range in $O(1)$.
-If we even change a single value, the time it takes to generate the whole array is amortized $O(n)$.
-For the constraints of $n <= 2*10^5, q <= 2*10^5$, this is too slow.

-There is a data structure which can help us do updates and sums in $O(n log(n))$.
-This is called a *binary indexed tree(BIT)* or a *Fenwick tree*.
-In a Fenwick tree, each element is 1-indexed.
-The $i$th

-Let's look at the array from our previous example:

-$
-$

 /*
 * TODO: